Patient education: Testing for HIV (Beyond the Basics)

 WHAT IS HIV?

 HIV is a virus that weakens your body's immune system, making it difficult to fight infections and certain cancers.
-People who are infected with HIV may have no signs or symptoms of their illness, but can still pass the infection to others through sexual contact or through exposure to contaminated needles.
+People who are infected with HIV may have no signs or symptoms of their illness, but they can still pass the infection to others through sexual contact or through exposure to contaminated needles.
 If HIV is not treated, you will eventually become very ill and may die.
 The advanced stage of HIV infection is called AIDS (acquired immune deficiency syndrome).

 RISK FACTORS FOR HIV INFECTION